 I expect your response to this is “So what?”.
 But this matters; a lot.

-Like I said earlier, Borax contains 10 water molecules.
+As I said earlier, Borax contains 10 water molecules.
 Over time, borax will lose some of these water molecules and “dry out”.

-The loss of these water molecules is results in the concentration of the other elements increasing.
+The loss of these water molecules results in the concentration of the other elements increasing.
 This means you won’t accurately be able to measure how much Sodium you’re adding, for example.

-The other issue with borax drying out is that it becomes rock hard.
+The other issue with borax drying out is that it becomes rock-hard.
 Borax in this state is virtually impossible to work with.
 You can’t easily dissolve it or use it as a powder around the house.

 Once borax gets to this stage it’s best to throw it out (and buy some boric acid).